Investing Strategy Research

 Table 3

-In this example, you can see that if you purchased the preferred stock at 50% over the nominal par value price ($15 market price vs. $10 Par Value at issuance), then your dividend yield will reduce to 5.3%, which is very similar to the regular dividend yield in Table 1.
+In this example, you can see that if you purchased the preferred stock at 50% over the nominal par value price ($15 market price vs. $10 Par Value at issuance), then your dividend yield will reduce to 5.3%, which is very similar to the regular dividend yield in table 1.

 Inflation is too High.

-In a high inflation situation, for example, inflation is at 9% (something millennials in the U.S. or U.K. have never witnessed), the preferred stock purchase for dividends may make little sense when compared to Government Bonds.
+In a high-inflation situation, for example, when inflation is at 9% (something millennials in the U.S. or U.K. have never witnessed), the preferred stock purchase for dividends may make little sense compared to Government Bonds.

 When you consider Table 2 with a return of 8% compared to inflation of 9%, you would be losing money.

-But as the primary objective of the modern developed world central bank is to control inflation, this is not something to worry about in the near to mid-term future.
+However, as the primary objective of the modern developed world central bank is to control inflation, this is not something to worry about in the near to mid-term future.

 Are Preferred Stock Dividends Guaranteed?